arunhpatil/GenoART/README.md

 hsa-let-7i-5p   7AwwRIBQ1       TGAGGTAGTAGTTTGTGCTGTTT None    None    6.0     28.0
 11/29/2019 03:43:21 INFO It took 0.000 minutes
 ```
-* variant: Specify the query with one or more variant types
+* variant: Specify the query with one or more variant types.

+The following variant types can be queried using `-var` argument.
+The conventional query for selecting rows with TRUE values of iso_5p, iso_3p and iso_snv_central_offset would be as "SELECT * FROM data_sets WHERE iso_5p!="None" AND iso_3p!="None" AND iso_snv_central_offset!=0".
+In `mirtop sql` we can specifiy the same as shown in the example.
 	* iso_5p                  - indicates the shift at the reference 5' miRNA
 	* iso_3p                  - indicates the shift at the reference 3' miRNA
 	* iso_add3p               - Number of non-template nucleotides added at 3p